sayeedkhalshi/content-creation/concept-book/wrong-with-the-education-system.md

 7. By information filtering with generalization, it breaks the rule of perspectives connection, doesn't let it become story, keeps of ongoing learning threads because of feel weird theory.
 By removing perspectives from books, ai, science.
 Where it's not possible, they use recommended flow to control the perspectives.

 8. Doesn't care about 'care scale' and make us do things we don't care, makes us feel stuck in this world.
 It only focuses on care phase.
-Outcome

 9. By making life goals as purpose when purpose is instant task and results of that instant tasks keep upgrading goals.